-A Toyota Camry allegedly rear-ended a Hyundai Elantra causing the Camry to flip and rollover several times.
-The accident happened just after 1:15 a.m., Saturday, February 23, 2019.
+A Toyota Camry allegedly rear-ended a Hyundai Elantra causing the Camry to flip and roll over several times.
+The rollover accident happened just after 1:15 a.m., Saturday, February 23, 2019.
 A Florida Highway Patrol officer said that the driver of both cars were injured and the driver of the Camry was in serious condition and taken to St. Joseph’s Hospital.

 DUI Rollover Crash

 Two factors greatly impact the risk of death or serious injury in a rollover: ejection and a seatbelt.
-If the person is ejected, their risk of death greatly increases.
+A person ejected from a vehicle has an increased risk of death.
 The NHTSA reported that 81 percent of full ejections ended in death for the occupant.
 If the person was wearing their seatbelt, the risk of ejection greatly diminished.

 Seatbelts and Rollover Accidents

 In a study by the National Center for Biotechnology Information, seatbelts reduce the risk of an ejection during a rollover accident from 20 percent to .03 percent.
-This means that when wearing a seatbelt, the chance of an ejection in a rollover is reduced to almost zero, and since the person didn’t leave the vehicle, their chance of survival went significantly up.
+This means wearing a seatbelt reduces the chance of an ejection in a rollover to almost zero.
+Also, since the person didn’t leave the vehicle, their chance of survival went significantly up.

 In all personal injury cases, the person who is negligent is going to be liable for the damages.
-Many rollover accidents are caused by the driver of the car that rolled over which means that victims sometimes have to sue the driver of the car of which they were an occupant.
+The driver of the car that rolled over vehicle typically causes a rollover accident.
+This means that victims sometimes have to sue the driver of the car of which they were an occupant.

-Since the issue of a seatbelt greatly impacts the likelihood of a serious injury or death in a rollover, this can become an issue for liability.
-The insurance company will try to make the case that if the person had been wearing a seatbelt, then the injuries would be much less or even none at all.
+Since the issue of a seatbelt greatly impacts the likelihood of a serious injury or death in a rollover.
+Thus, becoming an issue for liability.
+The insurance company will try to make the case that a person wearing a seatbelt would have less injuries or none at all.

 This sounds logical, but the truth is not wearing your seatbelt doesn’t automatically make you not eligible for compensation for your injuries.
 However, it may reduce the amount you will get, depending on the circumstances.